coeneisma/kvkapiR/README.md

 simplifies authentication, request handling, and response parsing when interacting with the KvK API.

-Currently, the package provides access to the [following KvK APIs](https://developers.kvk.nl/documentation#available-apis):
+The package provides access to [all the KvK APIs](https://developers.kvk.nl/documentation#available-apis):

 - KvK Search API